syyang07/CS269-NLG-project/README.md

 # UCLA 2020Fall cs269 project review generation
-Authors: Shuwen Qiu, Shiyu Yang, Ying Sun
+Authors: Shuwen Qiu, Shiyu Yang, Ying Sun.

 # Project Structure
 Different models are in corresponding directories.
 Please refer to model-based README to see instructions on dependencies and how to run.